 So how can we make trick-or-treating about fun and friends and not all about going high?
 Easy!
-Check out this ‘fun-sized’ candy Halloween guide so that you know just how much sugar is in your goodie bag.
+Check out this ‘fun-sized’ candy Halloween guide from JDRF so that you know just how much sugar is in your goodie bag.
 We advise that you try to enjoy these tasty treats in moderation, and it never hurts to stockpile some free goodies for treating lows!
 If you'd prefer to trade in your sweets for toys or prizes, check your local area or with your dentist for an eligible Candy Buyback program.

 Halloween is a great night to make sure you are wearing your medical ID bracelet to be safe.
 ID bracelets can be purchased in a a variety of styles online.

 Some of our diabetes patients may also have celiac disease, which adds an extra layer of complexity when trick-or-treating.
 Not to worry!
 Here is a list of celiac-approved candy to help you through the night.

 If you see a house with a teal pumpkin, they are raising awareness of allergies and may be offering non-food treats such as glow sticks or small toys.
 Learn more about the Teal Pumpkin Project here.

 If you are interested in non-candy Halloween treats to make or pass out, here is list of 64 helpful alternatives.

 Fall = Pumpkin Spice!